jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/SFPLOADMACRO.md

 (†) If a Simple instruction and a Round instruction execute on the same cycle, then one of them needs to have `VD == 16` and the other needs to have `VD != 16`, or one needs to have `VD < 4` and the other needs to have `4 <= VD < 8`.

-(‡) If `SFPSWAP` is scheduled to the Simple sub-unit, then `SFPNOP` needs to scheduled to the MAD sub-unit for the same time.
+(‡) If `SFPSWAP` is scheduled to the Simple sub-unit, then `SFPNOP` needs to be scheduled to the MAD sub-unit for the same time.

 The Vector Unit (SFPU) is capable of executing up to five instructions per cycle: one load-style instruction (`SFPLOAD` or `SFPLOADI` or `SFPLOADMACRO` or `SFPNOP`), and then one instruction from each of the above four columns.
 However, `SFPLOADMACRO` is the only mechanism for attaining more than one instruction per cycle, and some pre-configuration is required (via [`SFPCONFIG`](SFPCONFIG.md)).